Welcome to FS - Fall semester 2022

 Laptops

 Students who own or have access to laptop computers are encouraged to use them at school.
-The school does not require students to bring their own laptops.
 Students have access to a wireless network in the school for their own laptops and smart devices.
 Laptops can be borrowed from the school library for one period.

 School lockers